-- 15 The most reliable characterization of 5-HT2AR spatial distributions in the adult human brain - 16 comes from high-resolution positron emission tomography (PET) imaging studies which used - the 5-HT2A/2C agonist radioligand [11C]Cimbi-36^{18,112}.
-5-HT2AR distributions revealed by this - 18 radioligand correlate strongly with the more selective 5-HT2A (antagonist) radioligand - 19 [18 F]altanserin (R^2 =0.87), while exhibiting greater test-retest reliability and sensitivity to high - 20 affinity receptor states 112.
-In vivo human PET mapping with [11C]Cimbi-36 has found that 5- - 21 HT2ARs are the most cortically expressed of all 5-HT receptor subtypes ^{18,113,114} and, critically, - 22 that 5-HT2AR densities are highest in transmodal cortex ^{18,112}, with the overall receptor - 23 distribution recapitulating the unimodal-transmodal cortical hierarchy 18.
-We have quantitatively - 24 confirmed this visually-apparent spatial convergence (Figure 1).
+The most reliable characterization of 5-HT2AR spatial distributions in the adult human brain comes from high-resolution PET imaging studies, which used the 5-HT2A/2C agonist radioligand 11C-Cimbi-36.^{18,111} 5-HT2AR distributions revealed by this radioligand correlate strongly with the more selective 5-HT2A (antagonist) radioligand 18F-altanserin (R2 = 0.87), while exhibiting greater test-retest reliability and sensitivity to high affinity receptor states.111 In vivo human PET mapping with 11C-Cimbi-36 has found that 5-HT2ARs are the most cortically expressed of all 5-HT receptor subtypes^{18,112,113} and, critically, that 5-HT2AR densities are highest in transmodal cortex, ^{18,111} with the overall receptor distribution recapitulating the unimodal-transmodal cortical hierarchy.18 We have quantitatively confirmed this visually-apparent spatial convergence (Fig. 1).

-- 26 In addition to their high localization in human transmodal cortex, it is noteworthy that 5- - 27 HT2ARs, although expressed by both neurons and glial cells across layers, are especially - enriched in layer 5 pyramidal neurons (L5Ps) 115-119.
-L5Ps are the primary excitatory neurons of - 29 the cortex and are critical for information integration at both local and whole-brain levels.
-At the local level, their dendrites span all cortical layers, enabling them to integrate layer-specific feedback and feedforward signals ^{120,121}.
-At the whole-brain level, L5Ps exhibit long-range projections which facilitate the integration of spatially distributed cortical and subcortical regions ^{120,121}.
-As such, L5Ps - particularly those which reside in transmodal cortex - are well-positioned to enable hierarchical information integration at both columnar and global scales, and thereby regulate global brain connectivity and dynamics ^{120,121}.
-The localization of 5-HT2ARs on L5Ps within transmodal cortex therefore suggests that these receptors are poised to have a strong ability to modulate transmodal function and cortical hierarchical organization.
+In addition to their high localization in human transmodal cortex, it is noteworthy that 5-HT2ARs, although expressed by both neurons and glial cells across layers, are especially enriched in layer 5 pyramidal neurons (L5Ps).115-119 L5Ps are the primary excitatory neurons of the cortex and are critical for information integration at both local and whole-brain levels.
+At the local level, their dendrites span all cortical layers, enabling them to integrate layerspecific feedback and feed-forward signals.^{120,121} At the wholebrain level, L5Ps exhibit long-range projections, which facilitate the integration of spatially distributed cortical and subcortical regions.^{120,121} As such, L5Ps-particularly those that reside in transmodal cortex-are well positioned to enable hierarchical information integration at both columnar and global scales, and thereby regulate global brain connectivity and dynamics.^{120,121} The localization of 5-HT2ARs on L5Ps within transmodal cortex therefore suggests that these receptors are poised to have a strong ability to modulate transmodal function and cortical hierarchical organization.

-B. Basal progenitor cells, the 5-HT2AR, and uniquely human cortical expansion
+Basal progenitor cells, the 5-HT2A receptor and uniquely human cortical expansion

-Intriguing additional support for linkages between the 5-HT2AR and transmodal cortex comes from recent research supporting a critical role for 5-HT, and the 5-HT2AR in particular, in the developmental expansion of human transmodal cortex.
-A large body of previous work has highlighted 5-HT as a critical regulator of neurodevelopmental processes ^{37,38}.
-Pharmacological and transgenic studies to date have linked 5-HT to a variety of developmental processes, including neuronal differentiation, migration, and myelination, axonal guidance and synaptogenesis, and dendritic pruning ^{37,38,122-126}.
-Several of these functions occur prior to the formation of synaptic circuits and therefore can be said to constitute 'non-neurotransmitter' roles for 5-HT.
-Indeed, evidence from the developing mouse brain indicates the presence of placental sources of 5-HT prior to the embryo's endogenous 5-HT delivered to the developing neocortex, during a time period that overlaps with multiple neurodevelopmentally critical events 127.
-In addition, dysregulation of 5-HT signaling during early development, (e.g., altered maternal 5-HT levels) has been strongly linked to the emergence of developmental and mood disorders, including autism, Down syndrome, generalized anxiety disorder, and depression 38.
-Critical to the present context, a recent multi-species study notably revealed that 5-HT, via 5-HT2AR signaling, may be critical for evolutionarily-relevant processes which underpin human cortical expansion, and by extension the disproportionately expanded human transmodal association cortex 35.
-We will now briefly provide important background prior to fully explicating this study.
+Intriguing additional support for linkages between the 5-HT2AR and transmodal cortex comes from recent research supporting a critical role for 5-HT and the 5-HT2AR in particular, in the developmental expansion of human transmodal cortex.
+A large body of previous work has highlighted 5-HT as a critical regulator of neurodevelopmental processes.^{37,38} Pharmacological and transgenic studies to date have linked 5-HT to a variety of developmental processes, including neuronal differentiation, migration and myelination, axonal guidance and synaptogenesis, and dendritic pruning.^{37,38,122-126} Several of these functions occur prior to the formation of synaptic circuits and therefore can be said to constitute 'non-neurotransmitter' roles for 5-HT.
+Indeed, evidence from the developing mouse brain indicates the presence of placental sources of 5-HT prior to the embryo's endogenous 5-HT delivered to the developing neocortex, during a time period that overlaps with multiple neurodevelopmentally critical events.127 In addition, dysregulation of 5-HT signalling during early development (e.g. altered maternal 5-HT levels) has been strongly linked to the emergence of developmental and mood disorders, including autism, Down syndrome, generalized anxiety disorder and depression.38 Critical to the present context, a recent multi-species study notably revealed that 5-HT, via 5-HT2AR signalling, may be critical for evolutionarily-relevant processes, which underpin human cortical expansion and, by extension, the disproportionately expanded human transmodal association cortex.35 We will now briefly provide important background prior to fully explicating this study.